Neotys-Labs/SAP_RFC/README.md

 ## Advanced Actions definitions
 ### SAP_RFC

+Advanced Actions to perform various opeartions connecting SAP server, Scan server for various functions defenitions/metadata then execute the same  based on your inputs & show the output revived back from server if any.
+## rfc_connect - Parameters
-This Advanced Action establishes a connection with server  based on your inputs
+This Advanced Action establishes a connection with server  based on your input
-## SQL Stored Procedure - Parameters

 | Name                     | Description       |
 | ---------------          | ----------------- |